Ethel Harriet Comyns-Lewer

 Ethel Harriet Comyns-Lewer (née Garrett, 28 January 1861 – 8 February 1946) was a British ornithologist, periodical publisher and editor.
 Her work Feathered World would lead her to be the first women editor, owner and/or publisher outside of the traditional 'Woman's' magazine sphere.

 Life

 Ethel Harriet Garrett was born on the 28 January 1861, in Dum Dum, India.
 The eldest child of Newson Dunnell Garrett, an Anglo-Indian officer in the Royal Artillery, and Elizabeth Kate Louisa Jane.
-Her family had many famous women.
-She was niece of both the suffragette Millicent Fawcett and the first woman to qualify in Britain as a physician and surgeon, Elizabeth Garrett Anderson, as well a cousin Philippa Fawcett, the first woman Senior Wrangler.
+She was niece of both the suffragist Millicent Fawcett and the first woman to qualify in Britain as a physician and surgeon, Elizabeth Garrett Anderson, as well a cousin Philippa Fawcett, the first woman Senior Wrangler.